Sevven0171/sevven-self-bot/README.md

-# sevven-self-bot
+# selfbot by:Sevven言#0171
-Meu selfbot para discord (desatualizado porem se colocar as packages certinho ainda funciona )
+Hospeda na repl.it
+Alterar somente a config para o token